What Are Parents’ Rights with IEPs?

+Having a child with a disability – whether academic, physical, social, or emotional – can be challenging for families.
 They are often faced with endless doctor appointments, specialist meetings, and calls with teachers and the school.

 While it may be tempting to cast them in a bystander role when it comes to IEPs, that can be the worst thing to do.
+So, what are parents’ rights when it comes to IEPs?

 Parents’ Rights and IEPs

-Parents Rights and IEPsNot only is it a bad decision to shut parents out of IEPs, but it is also illegal.
+Not only is it a bad decision to shut parents out of IEPs, but it is also illegal.
 In fact, IDEA law gives parents a great deal of power and rights when it comes to their child’s IEP.

 1 – Parents Have the Right to Participate in the IEP Process

 Forget sidelining parents, the law gives parents full rights to participate in and make decisions about their child’s IEP.
-They must be invited to the meeting and can participate in decisions pertaining to their child’s education.
-The are legally considered part of the IEP team and must be included.
+They must be invited to the meeting and should participate in decisions pertaining to their child’s education.

 2 – Parents Have the Right to Invite Others to the IEP Meeting

-Oftentimes parents come to meetings without support.
+Oftentimes parents come to IEP meetings without support.
 They either are unaware of the fact or do not understand that they can legally bring an advocate with them.
 In some cases, teachers may actually want to encourage families to bring an advocate to make sure that their child gets the most appropriate setting and accommodations.

 3 – Parents Have the Right to Decide Who Has Access to Their Child’s IEP